 Veteran music producer and DJ Mark Venneri has been part of the music industry for over 20 years.
 Under the Madoka name, he manages Metamotional Music and Private Reality Records.

-In 1998, he decided to bring his unique sound to the world stage with his first 12-inch vinyl record.
+In 1998, he introduced his unique sound to the world with his first 12-inch vinyl record.
 He marketed the release on his own Private Reality Records, promoting it at the Miami Winter Music Conference that same year along with the help of a good friend.